rf-peixoto/Sphinx.bot/Discord/README.md

 These are the public commands, available to all members of the server:
 ```
 .ping               Check the Sphinx.bot connection.
 .check [email]      Checks records related to [email].
-If something is found, the reply will be sent on a private channel to the author of the message.
+If found, the reply will be sent on a DM.
 .size               Checks the current number of emails in the database.
 ```